Over 200 young entrepreneurs across the country were nominated in the competition sponsored by the Chinese Embassy in Uganda.

 Vision Group Editor-in-Chief, Barbara Kaija (center) poses with outstanding performers

 Over 200 young entrepreneurs across the country were nominated in the competition sponsored by the Chinese Embassy in Uganda.
-More than 30 stories of successful young entrepreneurs were published in Sunday Vision and across other Vision Group platforms between August and October.
+Over 30 stories of successful young entrepreneurs were published in Sunday Vision and across other Vision Group platforms between August and October.

 According to judges who led the process of picking the winners, the competition was tight as more Ugandan youth are getting innovative.